-Depending on how big a challenge you want to try, there are three types of Zipline courses at Central Florida Zoo.
+Depending on how big a challenge you want to try, Central Florida Zoo has three types of Zipline courses.

 Whichever course you opt for, please wear sneakers or tennis shoes – they are mandatory.

-These zipline flights and courses are timed, so arrive no more than 15 minutes before your scheduled flight time.
+These zipline flights and courses are timed, so arrive at most 15 minutes before your scheduled flight time.

-The last admission for all the three zipline courses is 1 pm.
+The last admission for all three zipline courses is 1 pm.

-Children five years and above get to experience 22 elements, two zip lines, and one sky swing.
+Children five years and above experience 22 elements, two zip lines, and one sky swing.

 The participants must be between 3 feet (36″) to 5 feet (60″) tall.

-The Upland course is for adventurers of all ability levels – both adults and kids, as long as they qualify the height criteria.
+The Upland course is for adventurers of all ability levels – adults and kids- as long as they qualify for height.

-The course has 15 elements and seven zip lines and lasts approximately 90 minutes to complete.
+The course has 15 elements and seven zip lines and lasts approximately 90 minutes.

 Participants must have a minimum height of 4.5 feet (54″).

-The Upland Zipline’s course cost is $35.95 per person, and after it is over, visitors can upgrade to the Rainforest course for an additional $12.
+The Upland Zipline’s course costs $36 per person; after it is over, visitors can upgrade to the Rainforest course for an additional $12.

 Adventurers navigate and cross 33 elements and 13 zip lines, and the course takes around two and a half hours to complete.

-The Rainforest zipline course costs $45.95 per person.
+The Rainforest Zipline course costs $46 per person.